WPJohnny-plugins/wp-featherlight-disabledbackup/README.md

 While there are no options in the plugin, there are some handy filters to modify the default behavior.
 As of `0.3.0` all images which use the default WordPress captions will also include a caption when the image is lightboxed.
 To disable this behavior, filter `wp_featherlight_captions` to false.

-You can also disable inclusion of the CSS and JavaScript conditionally using filters which can be found in the `/includes/class-scripts.php` file.
 If you have questions about how any part of the plugin works, please don't hesitate to [open an issue](https://github.com/cipherdevgroup/wp-featherlight/issues).

 ## Contributing ##